 To complete all the required skills, high school students attend two and a half hours per day for two school years.

 Mrs. Dice has been a teacher since 2013 and holds a valid teaching certificate in Missouri.
-She earned her B.S. in Elementary Education from Missouri Western State University and additionally holds a certificate in Early Childhood Education.
+She earned her Bachelor's of Science in Elementary Education from Missouri Western State University and Master's of Science in Educational Leadership (K-12) from Northwest Missouri State University.
+She is continuing her education with Northwest and is pursuing her Education Specialist degree in Superintendency.
+Additionally, Mrs. Dice holds a certificate in Early Childhood Education.
 She began teaching at Northland Career Center in 2016.
-Mrs. Dice is passionate about education and hopes to instill a love for teaching and learning with Teaching Professions students.
+Mrs. Dice is passionate about education and hopes to instill a love for teaching and learning with Teaching Professions students."I am so excited to begin this amazing journey with your child and look forward to helping them live their dreams!"

 AREAS OF STUDY